Unable to read and left widowed by an alcoholic husband who died of malaria,

 Empower students to become agents of change and examples for surrounding villages

-Rehabilitate entire villages through literacy, awareness of social issues, economic and spiritual uplift.
+Rehabilitate entire villages through literacy, awareness of social issues, economic, behavioral, family, spiritual, and community uplift.

 Transformation of people living in the villages as physical, social, economic, and behavior dimensions of their lives are dramatically improved.